-Boron, aluminum, and gallium can be found to the left of silicon and germanium on the Periodic Chart.
+Transistors are made from silicon.
+In its pure form, silicon is not a good conductor of electricity.
+But when it is combined with trace amounts of neighboring elements from the periodic table, silicon conducts electricity in an effective and easily controlled manner.
+Boron, aluminum, and gallium can be found to the left of silicon and germanium on the periodic table.
 Because they lie to the left of silicon and germanium, they have one less electron in their outer electron shell, or valence.
 So if you add a small amount of aluminum to silicon, the silicon ends up with a slight imbalance in its outer electron shell, and therefore attracts electrons from any pole that has a negative potential (an excess of electrons).
 When modified (or doped) in this way, silicon or germanium becomes a P-type material.
+Similarly, if we add a little boron, arsenic, or gallium to silicon, we'll have extra electrons in valences of the silicon crystals.
+This gives us an N-type material.